nehat312/AoC2024/README.md

 ### Setup TODO

-- [ ] Something that captures the output and updates the README?
+- [ ] Make a function that captures the output and updates the results table in the README.
 SORCERY :mage: :magic_wand:
 - [ ] Make a TUI to view and navigate the leaderboard